 Phase 1 will not be overly dynamic, as you can see, and will focus more on the “blog” style of content instead of tools and resources.
 That’s just so there’s something to tide you over until the bigger projects are finished, and that’s when Phase 2 starts to shine, because it will bring back the bread and butter of the Marriland website: the Pokédex and Walkthroughs!

-My current estimate for Phase 2’s completion is end of July.
+My current estimate for Phase 2’s completion is

 There are plenty of Pokédex sites out there, but I’m looking forward to bringing the Marriland Pokédex back and having it mobile-friendly, concise and easy to navigate, and show the most helpful information rather than drowning you in the stuff that doesn’t matter as much.